dmbarbour/wikilon/docs/ABCRT.md

 Compression might improve performance by a fair margin, but must be weighted against zero-copy for our data.

+*Thoughts:* Use lazy reference counting and updates for extra performance.

 ## API Concepts

 A context will hold a single, implicit object.
 The API will directly manipulate this object: injection of input or code, stepwise evaluation with quota-based limits, flexible extraction or use of results.
 This API should more or less reflect how the program itself operates on code, albeit with somewhat more freedom.